Ashwini Mudra: Your Guide To Horse Gesture [TUTORIAL]

 - It helps in treating hemorrhoids

-- Improves sexual health
+- Improves sexual health and sexual confidence

 - Slows the aging process by the movement of prana towards the upper body.